Manage attribution models

 If you find a model that you think accurately reflects your business and business goals, use the model in a bid strategy to achieve your goals with the optimal spend.

-To get the most complete view of conversion paths, include cross-environment conversions when you report on a data-driven attribution (DDA) model or use a DDA model in a new or existing bid strategy that adjusts mobile bids.
+To get the most complete view of conversion paths, include cross-environment conversions when you report on a data-driven attribution (DDA) model or use a DDA model in a new or existing bid strategy.

 The best practice is to include cross-environment conversions in your DDA Floodlight column.
 You can also create two DDA Floodlight columns: one with cross-environment conversions and another without.
 Then add both columns to a report and compare the difference.
 See more detail about which Search Ads 360 features support DDA models and cross-environment conversions.